 People have been drinking Schweppes for what historians term a long-ass time.
 The brand was founded back in 1783, so that means a 235-year history as of 2018.
-Me?
 I’ve only been drinking Schweppes for about three decades, but that’s only because I didn’t drink sodas or seltzers or anything of that ilk until my elementary school years.
 While perhaps best known for their tonic waters, ginger ales, and classic club soda, today Schweppes offers seven flavored sparkling waters that are refreshing, tasty, and priced to sell.
 My personal favorites are black cherry and cranberry lime, but who knows, you may be a pink grapefruit or pomegranate fan.
-Side bar If you mix some Schweppes seltzer water with a fine booze (bourbon and orange FTW, or a good vodka with any of ’em), you’re doing it right.
+Sidebar: If you mix some Schweppes seltzer water with fine booze (bourbon and orange FTW, or a good vodka with any of ’em), you’re doing it right.

 If you love soda but realize that drinking more than a couple of sodas a week is really not best practice, then you owe it to yourself to try Polar Beverages.
 Sure, this company makes a lime flavor, a lemon, and an original just like everyone else, but Polar also offers some blends that are tasty enough to curb your desire for cola or root beer.
 Try orange vanilla, triple berry, granny smith apple, or strawberry watermelon if you want something sweet, and don’t miss cranberry lime or ruby red grapefruit for pure refreshment.
-Ah, what the hell … just try all 17 flavors they offer.
+Ah, what the hell … just try all 17 flavors the brand offers.

 Perrier Sparkling Natural Mineral Water

-You’ve drank plenty of Perrier in your day, no?
+You’ve drunk plenty of Perrier in your day, no?
 You’ve sipped it on airplanes, in hotel rooms, at the house of that one friend whose mom always had lots of Perrier around, and so on.
 So you know what this stuff is, then: sparkling water with minimal mineral flavoring.
 Right?
 Wrong!
 Oh, you’re so wrong.
 In recent years, this staid water purveyor has added numerous fine flavors to the lineup.
 Perrier now offers flavored seltzers like peach, watermelon, strawberry, green apple, and more.
-Now look, Perrier waters don’t pack as much flavor punch as most other brands, and they sparkle with less vigor too.
+Now look, Perrier waters don’t pack as much flavor punch as most other brands, and they sparkle with less vigor, too.
 But that’s kind of the point here — sometimes you don’t want to be overwhelmed with taste and effervescence, you just want a bit of mild refreshment.
 When that happens, grab these new twists from a classic brand.

-Like the waters that flow down the rivers through the Adirondack Mountains, Adirondack seltzer is crystal clear (well, obviously), but that clarity also translates to the flavor profiles of their flavored seltzers.
+Like the waters that flow down the rivers through the Adirondack Mountains, Adirondack seltzer is crystal clear (well, obviously), but that clarity also translates to the flavor profiles of the brand’s flavored seltzers.
 Take the lemon-lime, for example.
 It is crisp and bright and doesn’t taste like you’re drinking a chemical solvent of some sort.
 Adirondack also gets bonus points for creativity — the brand sells a white chocolate-flavored seltzer.
 It won’t be for everyone, but it is definitely something to try at least once.

 Bubly Sparkling Water